How many Davenports are in this room?…

 Frontrunners of the episode: Vanjie, and Brooke Lynn Hytes, (this is totally unbiased).

-Moment from the episode I wish I could forget: Ross Matthews making that many puns about cysts.
+Moment from the episode I wish I could forget: Ross Mathews making that many puns about cysts.
 Gross.

 What we’ll see next week: An acting challenge, an SNL guest judge, and getting to know more of this super charismatic cast.